Hypercubed/f-flat_node/docs/why.md

 ### Post-fix... really!

-One of the best \(or worse if you're that way\) things about stack based languages is post fix notation over the mixed bag of infix, prefix, and postfix you see in may languages.
+One of the best things \(or worse things if you're so inclined\) about stack based languages is post fix notation over the mixed bag of infix, prefix, and postfix you see in may languages.
 For example, is this infix or postfix?

 ```js
 [1 2 3].map((x) => sin(2 * x * PI));